-New for FY 2020 - There is a flat fee of \$200 per semester for taking online courses as part of an online degree.
+Online Degree Programs Only: There is a flat fee of \$200 per semester for taking online courses as part of an online degree program.
 There is also a 10% discount off the net tuition balance for veterans, law enforcement and first responders who enroll in, or are already enrolled in, an Online Only Degree Program.

 This discount does not apply to students who are enrolled in other programs, nor does it apply to spouses or dependents of qualified students.

-\\Students residing in Goodwin Hall, Pioneer Village or Riverfront Residence must purchase a meal plan at a cost of \$2,200 per semester.
+Students residing in Goodwin Hall, Pioneer Village or Riverfront Residence must purchase a meal plan at a cost of TBA per semester.
 The basic meal plans are as follows:

-- 1. Any 21 meals per week, plus \$100 per semester in "flexible dollars" or - 2.
-Any 14 meals per week, plus \$250 per semester in "flexible dollars" or - 3.
-Any 10 meals per week, plus \$350 per semester in "flexible dollars."
+- 1. Any 21 meals per week, plus TBA per semester in "flexible dollars" or - 2.
+Any 14 meals per week, plus TBA per semester in "flexible dollars" or - 3.
+Any 10 meals per week, plus TBA per semester in "flexible dollars."

-Commuters with at least 9 hours are required to purchase a \$50 Non-resident Food Service Plan.
+Commuters with at least 9 hours are required to purchase a TBA Non-resident Food Service Plan.

-\\\Room rate is based on double occupancy in Goodwin Hall.
+Room rate is based on double occupancy in Goodwin Hall.
 There is an additional charge per semester for a private room in the residence hall.
 You may contact Student Life for additional information.

-Goodwin Hall charge - \$3,559 for a single room per semester or \$2,891 for a double room per semester.
+Goodwin Hall charge - TBA for a single room per semester or TBA for a double room per semester.

-Riverfront Residence - \$2,891 (double occupancy)
+Riverfront Residence - TBA (double occupancy)

-Pioneer Village - \$3,379 per semester (single occupancy)
+Pioneer Village - TBA per semester (single occupancy)

-Microwave - Refrigerator Rental - \$26 per semester.
+Microwave - Refrigerator Rental - TBA per semester.

-Residence Hall Cable Fee - \$60 per semester
+Residence Hall Cable Fee - TBA per semester

-IT Access Fee - \$65 per semester for all on campus students
+IT Access Fee - TBA per semester for all on campus students

-\\\\Total fees do not include traveling expenses, course supplies, or spending money.
+Total fees do not include traveling expenses, course supplies, or spending money.